MCausc78/stoat.py/docs/api.rst

 .. class:: TextableChannel

-    A union of all channels that can have messages in them.
+    An union of all channels that can have messages in them.

     The following classes are included in this union: